shirish93/shirish93.github.io/_ideas/2024-03-15-riverfront-renewal.md

 The thriving waterfronts of Clarke Quay and San Antonio's River Walk offer valuable lessons for our project:

--   **Blending History and Modernity:** Both destinations weave historical charm with modern amenities, offering something for everyone.
+-   **Blending History and Modernity:** Both destinations create historical charm with modern amenities, offering something for everyone.
 We can adapt this approach to showcase Kathmandu and Lalitpur's rich cultural heritage alongside contemporary dining and entertainment options.

 -   **Diverse Culinary Experiences:** From casual cafes to fine dining restaurants, both locations cater to a variety of budgets and tastes.
 We can encourage similar diversity in Kathmandu and Lalitpur, highlighting local specialties alongside international cuisines.